 Are you experiencing a situation where your database is starting to become useless because so many records are outdated?
 When an organization begins a database, typically of customers or clients, it is always with the great intention of staying organized and tracking of customer records.
 But like many organizations, you may have amassed thousands upon thousands of customer records as the Internet took off and reduced the difficulty of storing and keeping records.
+When is it time to clean up your database?

-Eventually, you probably want to revisit old records in your database.
+Over time, you probably want to revisit old records in your database.
 You may be a non-profit trying to send out mailers to your donor list or a healthcare company looking to send reminders to former patients or an eCommerce company trying to send out marketing fliers to previous customers— it is impossible when your records are stale.

-Why do I need to clean up my database?
+Why do I Need to Clean up my Database?

 - People move.
 Anyone maintaining a database of customers knows people can be extremely difficult to track down once they move once, twice, three, even more times.
 How can you maintain accurate customer records when you no longer have a good physical address?